NickFurlo/CSI3370/README.md

 8) Right click the app folder > Synchronize 'app'
 9) Set up a virtual or physical android device and begin coding!

 Use the VCS menu to Commit Changes or Update Project.

+Troubleshooting
+"Error: Please select Android DSK" - Resync Gradle with icon next to save icon.